What Is Heart Failure?

 With heart failure, the weakened heart pumps less blood than usual, causing the kidneys and adrenal glands to produce chemicals that help the body to hold onto salt and water.

-Because the body is retaining salt and water, the legs and ankles may swell.
+Because the body is retaining salt and water or the heart is unable to pump blood forward, water may pool in the legs and ankles, causing them to swell.

 Fluid may also collect in the lungs and interfere with the ability to breathe, especially when lying down.